tmaciejewski/see/README.md

 ## see_db

 `see_db` application handles indexing and web interface.
-It allows choosing storage backend by `storage` option in `.app` file.
-Currently only ETS and Mnesia are supported.
+It's designed to allow switching storage backend and ranking algorithms.

 To start the application, run `start_db_node` script.